The Sing Song Girl

 As we headed back towards the parlor through the dark back streets, I asked, “Madam Liang, is it safe at the house?”

 When we got back to the house, it was pitch black, quiet and cold.
 We stumbled onto things and almost fell over.
 When I looked down, I saw dead men.
-I covered May’s eyes.
+I covered Hua’s eyes.

 Outside the parlor was Li throwing his oil lamp into the blazing house and his men from the Bai Duck Tong fueling the fire.
 Madam Liang lay dead on the ground with burns and blood on her.
 In the end, Ming apparently did not love her enough to save her.